axonivy-market/process-inspector/README.md

 [![CI Build](https://github.com/axonivy-market/advanced-process-analyzer/actions/workflows/ci.yml/badge.svg)](https://github.com/axonivy-market/advanced-process-analyzer/actions/workflows/ci.yml)

+Use this tool to analyze your process model and calculate the expected case completion time.

 - Configure needed information directly in the process model
 	- Default duration of a task for multiple use cases.
 Each task can have multiple named default durations.
 	- Different “happy path” flows.
 It’s possible to set multiple named process paths.